MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE        95484.0 │
     =#

-The more general form of `Lift`, documented in the reference.
+The more general conversion of a function into a combinator is accomplished by `Lift`, as documented in the reference.
 How a lifted function is treated as a query combinator depends upon that function's input and output signature.

 ### Keeping Values